 As a member of the Black Panther Party, Brown helped set up the first Free Breakfast for Children program in Los Angeles as well as its first Free Busing to Prisons Program and Free Legal Aid Program.
-Soon after, she became the editor of the Black Panther publication for the South California Branch.
-In 1971, Brown became a member of the Party’s Central Committee as Minister of Information, replacing Eldridge Cleaver who had been expelled.
+Soon after, she became the editor of the publication The Black Panther for the South California Branch.
+In 1971, Brown became a member of the Party’s Central Committee as Minister of Information, replacing Eldridge Cleaver, who had been expelled.
 In 1973, Brown was commissioned to record some songs by Founder and Minister of Defense, Huey P. Newton that resulted in the album Until We’re Free.

 Brown was chosen by Newton to lead the BPP in 1974 when he moved to Cuba to avoid criminal charges.
 She led the Party from 1974 until 1977.
 During her leadership, Brown chaired the successful political campaign of Lionel Wilson, Oakland’s first African American mayor, and she founded the Panther Liberation School.
 She left her leadership position in the BPP in 1978 after Huey Newton’s return and after he ordered the beating of a female Panther.
 Her decision was driven by her rejection of the negative attitudes toward women in the party.
 Brown moved to Los Angeles to raise her daughter.